 Throughout the 1990s, Aloha Airlines realized a rather strong operations focusing on both its intra-island markets as well as it growing cargo services.
 The airline introduced a new color scheme in 1992, using the bold color of navy blue with the tail adorning a multi-colored Bird-of-Paradise flower (originally used in their logo in the late 1960s) and a "guava" colored script of “Aloha” across the front fuselage.

-Aloha’s trans-Pacific mainland services were an instant hit with passengers looking for a change from the major airports.
-With a further delivery of three additional leased 737-700, the airline increased routes and cities where by September 2003, seven cities in the western U.S. were being served as well as Vancouver, Canada.
+Aloha’s trans-Pacific mainland services were an instant hit with passengers looking for a change from the major airports and traditional airlines.
+With a further delivery of three additional leased 737-700s, the airline increased routes and cities where by September 2003, seven cities in the western U.S. were being served as well as Vancouver, Canada.
 Non-stop Hawaii flights were now being flown from Oakland, Burbank, and Orange County, all in California with extension of services from Orange County and Burbank, to Sacramento, Reno and Las Vegas, Nevada and Phoenix, Arizona.

 Aloha Airlines had made a huge impact in the secondary niche market along the West Coast, however a downturn in tourism, impact of the September 11, 2001 terrorist attacks and rising fuel costs, the airline filed for Chapter 11 bankruptcy protection on December 30, 2004.
 With a fresh infusion of cash from new investors, a modified labor contract and a new CEO, Aloha was able to emerge from Chapter 11 in February 2006.